-Laminate is one of the shorter lived options for a counter, but its low price means it can be replaced relatively inexpensively.
+This material is one of the shorter lived options for a counter, but its low price means it can be replaced relatively inexpensively.

-While it’s easy to wipe down and won’t easily stain, if you want your counters to have a flawless shine there’s a good chance you’ll find yourself spending a fair part of your time in the kitchen buffing out every last streak and smudge.
+While they’re easy to wipe down and won’t easily stain, if you want your counters to have a flawless shine there’s a good chance you’ll find yourself spending a fair part of your time in the kitchen buffing out every last streak and smudge.

 For a really decadent kitchen, few things beat the old school glamour of a marble counter.
-It’s a beautiful, characterful material where counter slab has its own unique patterning.
+It’s a beautiful, characterful material where a counter slab has its own unique patterning.
 It’s robust and heat resistant, but not as impervious to scratching as other stones like granite.